lajoiepy/robust_multirobot_map_merging/pose_graph_datasets/README.md

-The datasets in this folder are either original or altered datasets from : https://lucacarlone.mit.edu/datasets/
+The datasets in this folder are either original or altered versions of datasets found at : https://lucacarlone.mit.edu/datasets/